-Non-EU Nationals interested in taking up permanent residence in Malta can avail themselves of the Malta Residence and Visa Programme, allowing the beneficiaries together with their registered dependents to reside, settle or stay indefinitely in Malta.
+Non-EU Nationals interested in taking up residence in Malta can avail themselves of the Malta Residence and Visa Programme, allowing the beneficiaries together with their registered dependents to reside, settle or stay indefinitely in Malta.

 - The right to reside indefinitely in Malta;